Normal generators for mapping class groups are abundant

 \subsection{Finite generating sets}

 We already mentioned results of Harvey, Korkmaz, McCarthy, Papadopoulos, Yoshihara, and the first author of this paper that give periodic normal generators for the mapping class group.
 Much more than this, Korkmaz proved that only two conjugate elements of order $4g+2$ are needed to generate $\Mod(S_g)$.
-Similarly, Monden proved that three conjugate elements of order 3 are needed, and only four conjugate elements of order 4 are needed.
 Yoshihara proved that three conjugate elements of order 6 are required for $g \geq 10$.
-Finally the first author proved that for $k \geq 6$ and $g \geq (k-1)(k-3)$ only three conjugate elements of order $k$ are needed, and for $k=5$ and $g \geq 8$ only four conjugate elements are needed.
+Finally the first author proved that for $k \geq 6$ and $g \geq (k-1)^2+1$ only three conjugate elements of order $k$ are needed, and for $k=5$ and $g \geq 8$ only four conjugate elements are needed.
 Based on these results and Theorem~\ref{main:periodic} we are led to the following question.

 \begin{question} Is there a number $N$, independent of $g$, so that if $f$ is a periodic normal generator of $\Mod(S_g)$ then $\Mod(S_g)$ is generated by $N$ conjugates of $f$? \end{question}

 We emphasize that in the question $N$ is independent of both $g$ and $f$.